GET TICKETS TO ATTEND LIVE SCREENING

 An epidemic of addiction is raging in the world of mermaids.
 The mermaid Undine is addicted to hard plastic!
 In search of her daily dose, she ends up moving between an aquarium and a hydroponic garden in an apartment building in the middle of a city.
-There she meets the deeply unhappy Rodmenia, the wife of a tailor, and her neighbour Anselmo, an eccentric philosopher.
+There she meets the deeply unhappy Rodmenia, the wife of a tailor, and her neighbor Anselmo, an eccentric philosopher.
 Undine stays in the aquarium in Anselmo’s study, where she appeases her addictive hunger with plastic busts of famous philosophers.

 Undine’s arrival shakes Rodmenia and Anselmo out of their respective ruts.
-The two neighbours become obsessed by the mermaid.
+The two neighbors become obsessed by the mermaid.
 Her magic world, in which she manipulates and seduces, stirs up an unprecedented desire for something glorious.
 Whereas Rodmenia sees this as a chance to escape her lonely, depressing existence and take charge of her own life, Anselmo sees Undine as a trophy, and the answer to the philosophic questions upon which his life has foundered.
 They each abandon themselves to their excessive desires, with far reaching consequences.

 Stefanie graduated in Classical Vocals from the ArtEZ Academy of Music in 2011.
 Since then she has worked as a songwriter and performer, both on a contractual basis and on her own initiative.
 Stefanie’s ongoing search for collaborations and crossovers has resulted in a variety of dance theatre, music theatre and opera projects, such as Victory Over The Sun (Stedelijk Museum Amsterdam), the hip-hop musical Ugly D (Gevaarlijk Goed), the opera Three Voices (La Monnaie, Brussels), the interactive online opera The Transmigration of Morton F. (Holland Festival) and the oratorio De Zingende Vuurtoren (Theater by the Sea festival, Oostende).
 In 2018, she released her debut album, Soft Forces, under the stage name STASJ, after having made the Dutch-language EP AAN in 2015.
 She wrote musical compositions on commission for Edith – Judith (2016, Kunstmuseum Den Haag) and for the dance productions A Moment For A Moment (2014, M-Lab), Casablanca (2014, Theater Avenue) and Sticks and stones may break our bones (2013, Musis Sacrum, Galerie Bart Amsterdam).
 She works closely with Studio Minailo, Laboratory for Performing Arts.
 Stefanie is affiliated with the improvisation collective WaterAap in Tilburg.
 In 2019, she established Stichting Wildermoed, a foundation for which she currently works as artistic director, librettist and composer of the animated opera Undine.
 Toward the end of 2020, she started producing music, among others for Studio Minailo’s music-theatrical podcast series Eva.